Mr4Cemper/Yev-Steam-Deposit-Calculator/README.md

 # Yev Steam Deposit Calculator & CS2 Arbitrage Tool

-A calculator for CS2 investors and traders, built with Python (Streamlit).
-It helps accurately calculate the profit of topping up your Steam balance via third-party marketplaces and identifies the most profitable entry points for buying skins.
+This calculator for CS2 investors and traders, built with Python (Streamlit), helps accurately calculate the profit of topping up your Steam balance via third-party marketplaces and identifies the most profitable entry points for buying skins.

 ## Key Features
 - **Profit Calculator:** Precise profit calculation accounting for all third-party marketplace fees and Steam Community Market taxes.